strapi/strapi/docs/3.x.x/getting-started/quick-start-tutorial.md

 ![Add Restaurant Name and Description](../assets/quick-start-detailed/addTheRestaurantData.png 'Add Restaurant Name and Description')

 When it is saved, you will see your restaurant listed in the entries.
-From here you can edit it or add a new resturant.
+From here you can edit it or add a new restaurant.

 ![Restaurant is now listed](../assets/quick-start-detailed/listedRestaurant.png 'Restaurant is now listed')